+Five species of spiders and mites were found at the DKIST site.
+Two unknown mites were uncommon.
 Juvenile and adult Lycosid spiders, Hogna hawaiiensis Simon, were common in pitfall traps at the DKIST site, and were seen actively foraging among rocks.
-A small Linyphiidae spider was uncommon under rocks.
+A small Linyphiidae spider and another spider (family Theridiidae) were uncommon.